 It is important that Compliance officers have a good understanding of the work that is carried out by the RPT who seek to improve the sustainability of marine fisheries and environment.
-The CET & RPT work collaboratively with community engagement to provide accurate communication to stakeholders.
-The focus is on sustainability of Southern IFCAs fisheries activity in the commercial and recreational sectors and to support local communities.
+The CET & RPT work collaboratively with community engagement to provide accurate communication to assist inshore fishers in their adaption to a changing world.
+The focus on the sustainability of Southern IFCAs fisheries activity in the commercial and recreational sectors and to support its local communities.
 It is important that the DCO from the CET is in attendance at working groups and Authority meetings where management interventions are being developed in order to contribute to the practicalities of compliance and enforcement of that legislation.
-During 2024/ 2025 The DCO from the CET will attend all internal working groups as the management measures are progressed and are outlined in the Annual Strategic Plan 2024-2025 and refereed to in the RPT Strategy.
+During 2025/ 2026 The PDCO from the CET will attend all internal working groups as the management measures are progressed and are outlined in the Annual Strategy 2025-2026 and refereed to in the RPT Strategy.